ohdsi-studies/PhenotypeLibraryDiagnostics/README.md

 1. See the instructions [here](https://ohdsi.github.io/Hades/rSetup.html) for configuring your R environment, including Java and RStudio.

-2. In RStudio, create a new project.
+2. In RStudio, create a new project: File -> New Project... -> New Directory -> New Project.
 If asked if you want to use `renv` with the project, answer ‘no’.

 3. Execute the following R code: